-Since the solicitor is purchasing through an intermediary, it is not clear that the solicitor will be acquiring any direct rights against the government.
+Since the lawyer is purchasing through an intermediary, it is not clear that the lawyer will be acquiring any direct rights against the government.

-The effect of the Benchers’ decision is that Section 50(4) of The Legal Profession Act will not be amended to permit treasury bills as a form of investment of client trust funds.
-As a result a lawyer cannot take instructions from his or her client to make such investment.
+The effect of the Benchers’ decision is that treasury bills are not permitted as a form of investment of client trust funds.
+As a result a member or law firm cannot take instructions from a client to make such an investment.